kmist1/AmusementParkApp/README.md

 * Mocha version:  ^7.1.1

 ## Setup
 To run this project, Download or clone this repository locally and open the project using Visual Studio Code or WebStorm.
-First you need to install the node (https://nodejs.org/en/download/) then write following commands:
+First you need to install the [Node.js] (#https://nodejs.org/en/download/) then write following commands:

 ```
 $ cd ../client